In December, I will be taking part in several exhibitions:

 I will also be taking part in ’30 Years | 30 Artists’ at Black Swan Arts in Frome.
 The Black Swan Guild is celebrating its 30th Anniversary this year and has hosted a range of exhibitions and events to celebrate this.
 Given current funding cuts, this is a huge achievement and the arts sector in this area seems to be using its inherent creativity and resilience to find solutions to this problem. ’30 Years | 30 Artists’ is a celebration of artists and makers past and present who have all launched their careers (or been involved with) Black Swan Arts and a reflection of the support provided to the creative community by this hub for the arts.
 The exhibition will run from Friday 25th November until Saturday 24th December, with the preview on Thursday 24th November.
 Again, it is the perfect opportunity to find something lovingly made and personal for Christmas and there will be a great choice of Glass, Ceramic, Print, Textile and two-dimensional work along with a few surprises!

 Somerset Open Studios 2016

 Although I was busy with my own studio, I managed to see a handful of surrounding venues and there was a real buzz around Cary and Bruton for this year’s Art Weeks.
-Apologies to those that I couldn’t get out to see, next time… I also enjoyed working as an area rep for Somerset Art Works this year, helping with some of the guide distribution, flyers and trying to encourage visitors to stay in the area and visit other venues.
+There were a few that I couldn’t get out to see, next time… I also enjoyed working as an area rep for Somerset Art Works this year, helping with some of the guide distribution, flyers and trying to encourage visitors to visit nearby venues.